gutt02/gutt02/README.md

 ### Hi there 👋

-* ☁️ Scripting, automation, testing, ...
+* ☁️ Cloud Scripting, automation, testing, ...

 <!--
 **gutt02/gutt02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.